ore-code/ore-tag-js/docs/01-overview.md

 **Runs on the Metal**

-Ore components are native custom elements implemented using the browser’s Web Components standards.
+Ore Tag components are native custom elements implemented using the browser’s Web Components standards.
 This means they operate “on the metal,” directly interfacing with the browser’s DOM APIs without additional layers such as a virtual DOM diffing engine.
 Because of this, Ore components often have lower runtime overhead and better performance in many cases.
 Instead of reconciling a virtual DOM tree, Ore updates the shadow DOM directly during rendering, leading to predictable and efficient updates.